-- 10. Any three-dimensional poster or display board exhibits may not be thicker than 2 inches. - 11.
-Exhibitor's name, county, or district, age, and year(s) in project must be tagged or labeled on the back of the exhibit.
+- 9. Any three-dimensional poster or display board exhibits may not be thicker than 2 inches. - 10.
+Engines and igniters for rockets ARE NOT permitted with the exhibit and constitute an immediate disqualification.
+This is for safety reasons and includes both spent and live engines. - 11.
+Exhibitor's name, Extension Unit, age, and year(s) in project must be tagged or labeled in a prominent location on the, notebook, and/or "Construction Kit."
+For education displays and/or posters the exhibitor's name, county, or district, age, and year(s) in project must be tagged or labeled on the back of the exhibit.
 Exhibit cards are not sufficient as they may be removed or repositioned for display.
 Failure to label an exhibit may result in one ribbon placing deduction. - 12.
 Exhibits should possess the following qualities (in no particular order): - a.
-A central theme - b.
+A Central theme - b.
 What you want others to learn - c.
 Be designed and constructed in a manner befitting the exhibit - d.
-Be something you are interested in - 13.
+Be something you are interested in - e.
+Be related to Astronomy.
+Computer System, Robotics, Rocketry, or Uncrewed Aerial Systems - 13.
 If a safety violation is noted by the judges, superintendent, or other staff, the exhibitor's exhibit, at the judge's discretion, will receive a participation ribbon. - 14.
 Posters, Notebooks, and Display Boards may be checked out for use in a Kansas State Fair 4-H demonstration or illustrated talk with prior permission.
 For permission, check with the superintendent(s).
 The exhibit must be returned to display immediately after the demonstration/illustrated talk, or the exhibit will be disqualified.